27 Sights in Bologna, Italy (with Map and Images)

 Show sight on map

-The church of the Sacred Heart of Jesus is a parish church of Bologna which is located just outside Porta Galliera, overlooking the Via Matteotti, in the Navile district.
-It is one of the most populated parishes in the city: its demographic coverage abundantly exceeds ten thousand souls.
+The Church of the Sacred Heart of Jesus is a parish church in Bologna located just outside Porta Galliera, overlooking Via Matteotti, in the Bolognina area, in the Navile district.
+It is one of the most populated parishes in the city: its population coverage is well over ten thousand souls.

 Wikipedia: Chiesa del Sacro Cuore di Gesù (Bologna) (IT)